malafoss/no80/README.md

 no80 - The resource effective redirecting http/https server

-No80 is a minimal dockerized http/https server that only makes redirects temporarily (302) or permanently (301) to given URLs.
-A way more simple way to do http/https redirects than, for example, nginx.
+No80 is a minimal dockerized http and https server that makes redirects temporarily (302) or permanently (301) to given URLs.
+A way more simple way to do http and https redirects than, for example, nginx.
-The docker image size is under 4MB and it should run fine with 32MB of memory (recommended safe limit).
+The docker image size is under 2MB and it should run fine with 32MB of memory (recommended safe limit, probably 16MB is fine).

-It can run as both HTTP and HTTPS server simultaneously, with automatic SSL certificate handling.
+It runs both HTTP and HTTPS server simultaneously, with given SSL certificates, or by default with generated self-signed certificates.

 ## Using container image